 “They regard as favor to you (O Muhammad, (pbuh)) that they have embraced Islam.
 Say: ‘Count not your Islam as a favor to me.
 Nay, but Allah has conferred a favor upon you that He has guided you to the Faith if you indeed are true” [Al-Hujurat, 49: 17].

 Then those people inquired how it was to take an omen from the animal calls or such other things.
 The Prophet (PBUH forbade them from such things.
 Then they inquired about the practice of drawing lines and its validity.
-The Prophet (PBUH) told them, “A Prophet had taught it to his people.
+The nabi (PBUH) told them, “A Prophet had taught it to his people.
 If someone has authentic information about it (i.e. what that Prophet had taught about it), it is, indeed, true knowledge.
 (Zadul Ma’ad, 3: 654, Ibn S’ad, 1: 292.)

-The Bahra’ Deputation
+The Bahra’ Delegation

-When this deputation reached Madinah, it stopped in front of the house of Hazrat Miqdad and got down from their camels there.
+When this delegation reached Madinah, it stopped in front of the house of Hazrat Miqdad and got down from their camels there.
 Hazrat Miqdad asked his family to prepare food for them, then went to the guests to welcome them, and brought them home.
 The family served the guests the food called Hays which is prepared with Sattu and dates cooked in ghee; sometimes fat is also added.
-From the same dish he sent some amount of food to the Prophet (PBUH).
-The Prophet (PBUH) ate a little from it and returned the bowl.
+From the same dish he sent some amount of food to The messenger (PBUH).
+The messenger (PBUH) ate a little from it and returned the bowl.
 Hazrat Miqdad put the same bowl with the food left in it in front of the guests both times, lunch and dinner, for several days.
 They ate to their satisfaction from it, but the amount of food did not decrease.
 One day the guests inquired Hazrat Miqdad how he could afford to serve them such good and delicious dish both times every day, whereupon he explained to them: “This is all due to the blessings of the Prophet (pbuh).
 This food has been touched by his fingers.”
 Hearing it, all of them said in faith, “Truly, he is the Prophet (pbuh) of Allah.”
 They stayed in Madinah for some more time, learned the Qur`an and the tenets of Islam, and then returned home. ( Zadul Ma’ad, 3: 655-56, Ibn S’ad, 1: 331.)

 The Howlaan Deputation